PreethiBompally/DBProjects/README.md

 2. MovieDB.java
 3. Table.java

-- we have created a folder "store"  which saves each tables' data.This folder has to be in the same directory as "src" folder.
+- we have created a folder "store"  which saves each tables' data.This folder has to be in the same directory as "src".

 - We have generated documentaion using Java Docs.
-The documentaion folder is in the same directory as "src" folder.
+The documentaion folder is in the same directory as "src".

 Execution: